RazinReaz/CSE472-Machine-Learning-Sessional/README.md

 - by applying random elementery row operations on the identity matrix.
 The determinant will be non-zero.

 And a **symmetric matrix** can be generated
-- by multiplying a matrix with its transpose. if the original matrix is invertible, the symmetric matrix will also be invertible.
+- by multiplying a matrix with its transpose. if the original matrix is invertible, the symmetric matrix will also be invertible.\
-$$
+$
 Det(A\cdot A^T) = Det(A)\cdot Det(A^T) = Det(A)\cdot Det(A) = (Det(A))^2
-$$
+$
 #### Reconstructing the matrices
-A matrix can be reconstructed from its eigen decomposition by the following formula:
+A matrix can be reconstructed from its eigen decomposition by the following formula:\
-$$
+$
 A = X\cdot \lambda \cdot X^{-1}
-$$
+$

 where X is the matrix formed by the eigenvectors of A and $\Lambda$ is the diagonal matrix formed by the eigenvalues of A.
 - To decompose the invertible matrix, the `numpyp.linalg.eig` function was used.